 - Building access has been restricted with Identification (ID) card permissions

 - Campus Safety will be hiring additional staff to monitor and enforce the wearing of face coverings and the practicing of social distancing.

 Indoor Classroom Capacty

-All three campus classroom capacity levels per required guidelines (see campus specific tab) are included in the SBCC Classroom Capacities List.
+All three campus classroom capacity levels are per required guidelines.

 Outdoor Classroom Options (Tents)

 The current event tent and a new tent in Memorial Plaza will be utilized for outdoor Student Services needs.
 There will not be any additional outdoor classrooms assembled, aside from existing Physical Education.